 - There is a new wrinkle in the Laws about “Temporary Dismissals” (or Sin Bins) which we will not get into at this stage in AYSO.

 - You can “take action against” a Coach/Team Official that misbehaves, or “fails to act in a responsible manner,” which means having him/her booted from the field and its immediate surroundings.
+The new changes to the LOTG for 2019 are allowing Coaches to be carded when appropriate (YC or RC!)
 Refer to the “Ask, Tell, Dismiss” protocol for dealing with Irresponsible Behavior on the part of a Coach.

 - You can act on the advice of other match officials (your Assistant Referees) regarding incidents that you have not seen.
-This is one of the AR’s most important jobs, keeping an eye on activity “behind play” (while you are closely watching the action around and in front of the ball).
+This is one of the AR’s most important jobs, helping you with play in their field of vision, and also keeping an eye on activity “behind play” (while you are closely watching the action around and in front of the ball).
 This is where “mirroring” will come in handy (more on that later).
-Assistant Referees, remember that you are there to assist (not insist) and the Center Referee has the final say.
-Work together as a “team,” share what you have seen with each other, and then it will be up to the CR to make the final decision on how to proceed.
+Assistant Referees, remember that you are there to assist (not insist) and the Referee has the final say.
+Work together as a “team,” share what you have seen with each other, and then it will be up to the Referee to make the final decision on how to proceed.

 - Handle “Injuries” appropriately.
 Some are minor and you can let play continue.
 Deal with the “injured” player when the ball next goes out of play (out of bounds).
 Some will be more serious and it is up to you to stop play immediately for a seriously injured player.
 In AYSO, the “severity” of the injury, and your responses, will obviously be age-appropriate.
 Your number one priority as a volunteer referee is to look out for player safety.
 Period.
 Nothing is worth allowing play to go on if someone has really been injured.
-Remember if you stop play for an uneventful injury–there was no obvious foul that you are going to call–the restart will be a “Dropped Ball” from where the ball was at the time that you decided to stop play (and subsequently blew your whistle).
+Remember if you stop play for an uneventful injury (and there will be many, especially in the youngest divisions)–there was no obvious foul that you are going to call–the restart will be a “Dropped Ball” from where the ball was at the time that you decided to stop play (and blew your whistle).
 This will happen a lot in the younger age divisions.

 - “Ensure” that a player who was seriously injured (that you stopped play for) is removed from (leaves) the FOP.
 This means (in AYSO) when you feel a player is injured to the extent that you invite the Coach on to the field to administer help, the player is supposed to leave the field of play (along with the coach) and may only re-enter the FOP after the subsequent restart and only with the permission of the referee.
+This may or may not be necessary in AYSO games.
 The reason for this way of handling “injuries” was to reduce the temptation for players/coaches to waste time (by feigning injury); normally—unless he/she was really injured—the player would not request that help come onto the field knowing that he/she would have to subsequently leave the field and would have to wait for a bit before being allowed to return to play.
-This requirement (to leave the FOP) is may or may not need to be enforced at the younger age levels, say U9/10 and below, unless you are in a tournament or big playoff event.
+This requirement (to leave the FOP) may or may not need to be enforced at the younger age levels, say U9/10 and below, unless you are in a tournament or big playoff event.
+Many people believe there is no reason to force the injured player to leave the field of play after an injury.
 In older divisions, it is common for the Referee to instruct that the player leave the FOP if a coach has come on to assess/assist with the injury.
 That player can then be given permission to re-enter the FOP after a few moments (it’s ok to allow them to re-enter during play).

 - So, according to the LOTG, if you have authorized a coach/doctor/team official to enter the FOP, the player must leave the FOP.
 If the player refuses and does not comply, they must be Cautioned for “Unsporting Behavior.”
 There are several exceptions to this rule, which can be found on pp.63 of the LOTG (see below).